Frequently Asked Questions

 Also, each firm is inspected every three years and is required to have liability insurance to protect the public.
 As part of licencing requirements a minimum number of courses and training are required each year.

 A basic tax service is very basic and unregulated.
 The person doing your taxes is normally not well trained, and they usually don't have the schooling to provide proper advice for RRSP's, TFSA's, RRIF's, rental properties, or any specific business advice.
 So it's buyer beware when using these types of low cost providers.
-Also, they generally miss items that cost you more in taxes plus their fee which makes their cost, at times, very expensive as compared to having your return completed by a CPA, CA.
+Also, they generally miss items that cost you more in taxes plus their fee which makes their cost, at times, very expensive as compared to having your return completed by a CPA.

 Do I need to do my taxes?